keu/docs/astro/cli/get-started.md

 The example DAG you wrote used two different core Airflow operators, but there are many more operators available outside of core Airflow.
 The best place to explore and search for operators is the [Astronomer Registry](https://registry.astronomer.io/).

-The Astronomer Registry is also home to a growing set of [example DAGs](https://registry.astronomer.io/dags) that demonstrate more complex use cases and integrations.
-Let's try adding an example DAG to our Astro project:
+You can find [example DAGs](https://registry.astronomer.io/dags) in the Astronomer Registry that demonstrate more complex use cases and integrations.
+Now you'll add an example DAG to the Astro project:

 1. Go to the [Astronomer Registry](https://registry.astronomer.io/).
 2. Click **Browse DAGs**.